Melphalan (Alkeran ®)

 Anaemia (low number of red blood cells)

 Melphalan can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
+If the number of them is low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.
 If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 Feeling very tired is a common side effect.
-It’s often worse towards the end of treatment and for some weeks after.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
 Try to pace yourself and get as much rest as you need.
 It helps to balance this with taking some gentle exercise, such as short walks.
 If you feel sleepy, don’t drive or operate machinery.

 This may happen in the first few days after chemotherapy.
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist explains to you.
 It’s easier to prevent sickness than to treat it after it has started.